1984 Montreal bombing: Aftermath

 Summations wrapped up on May 1, 1985, and a jury of six men and six women deliberated for nine hours on May 3 before retiring for the night, and then eight more hours the following day before returning a verdict of guilty on all three counts of first degree murder.
-In a statement after the verdict, Brigham spoke for 30 minutes referring to "cosmic forces" and stating that Our Lady of Fatima was due to appear in Montreal, and asking "If I were a bomber, would I have gone back to help people?"
+In a statement after the verdict, Brigham spoke for 30 minutes referring to "cosmic forces" and stating that Our Lady of Fátima was due to appear in Montreal, and asking "If I were a bomber, would I have gone back to help people?"

 Brigham was sentenced to life imprisonment at the Pinel Institute for the Criminally Insane with no parole for 25 years.
 In May 1985, shortly after his sentencing, it was announced that immigration officials were obtaining a deportation order that would be served in 2009 upon his release from prison.

 A successful appeal in 1989 led to a new trial in front of Justice Charles Phelan after it was determined that Justice Kenneth MacKay had made four errors in his handling of the case.
 The verdict and sentencing of the second trial were identical, but led to another successful appeal request by attorney Jay Rumanek, arguing that an earlier defence attorney, Michael Kastner, had committed errors after learning Brigham could not testify to the jury.

 Brigham died of a heart attack in 1993, at the age of 73, only days after consultations with his attorney.
 His death between trials meant that due to presumption of innocence until conviction, he would be presumed innocent.